Medical Conditions and Pregnancy

 What causes gestational diabetes?

-Although the cause of gestational diabetes is not known, there are some theories as
+The cause of gestational diabetes is not known.
+But there are some theories as to

 The placenta supplies a growing fetus with nutrients and water.
 It also makes a variety

 of hormones to maintain the pregnancy.
-Some of these hormones (estrogen, cortisol,
+Some of these hormones are estrogen, cortisol,

-As the placenta grows, more of these hormones are made, and insulin resistance becomes
+As the placenta grows, more of these hormones are made.
+Insulin resistance becomes

 greater.
-Normally, the pancreas is able to make additional insulin to overcome insulin
+Normally, the pancreas is able to make more insulin to overcome insulin resistance.

 Family history of diabetes

-Having given birth previously to a very large infant, a stillbirth, or a child with
+Having given birth before to a very large infant, a stillbirth, or a child with a

-Although increased glucose in the urine is often included in the list of risk factors,
+A higher level of glucose in the urine is often included in the list of risk factors.

-it is not believed to be a reliable indicator for gestational diabetes.
+But it is not believed to be a reliable sign for gestational diabetes.

 How is gestational diabetes diagnosed?

 A glucose screening test is usually done between 24 and 28 weeks of pregnancy.
-This
+For

-If this test shows an increased blood sugar level, a 3-hour glucose tolerance test
+If this test shows an increased blood sugar level, you may need a 3-hour glucose tolerance

-may be done after a few days of following a special diet.
-If results of the second
+test after a few days of eating a special diet.
+If results of the second test are

 Treatment for gestational diabetes